Helaxious/jekyll_awesome_parser/README.md

 You're able to use the parser for other things.
 It's only targeted at Jekyll because of the non-existent parsing capabilities of Liquid.

+## Acknowledgements

+I would like to thank [naitoh](https://github.com/naitoh) and other contributors for developing the [py2rb](https://github.com/naitoh/py2rb) tool, which I used to convert my initial python implementation to ruby, and also wanted to thank [nanobowers](https://github.com/nanobowers) for creating a [fork](https://github.com/nanobowers/py2rb) that supported more later python versions.

 ## Contributing

 0. Open an Issue. (optional)